basho/rfc/README.md

 perfectly valid to add useful status information in `README` without a new pull request.

-Only open new pull requests against a merged RFC when extended commentary is useful/necessary.
-Otherwise, just change the document in place.
+Only open new pull requests against the merged RFC when extended commentary is useful/necessary.
+Otherwise, just change the document in place on `master`.

 #### Naming Folders